Xin You Tai

 Hippocampal dysfunction across neurodegenerative conditions

 My research focus is examining cognitive, and particularly hippocampal, dysfunction across different neurological conditions and ageing.
 I am interested in the electrical disruption as a mechanism of memory problems and network changes in temporal lobe epilepsy and cerebrovascular disease and how this relates to ageing and other neurodegenerative conditions.
+I am also interested in molecular pathways, such as tau-related processes, in conditions such as epilepsy.
 I am also looking to better understand how memory works in healthy individuals including how we shift information from short term to long term memory.

 Review: Neurodegenerative processes in temporal lobe epilepsy with hippocampal sclerosis: Clinical, pathological and neuroimaging evidence